lehoff/kairos/README.md

-# chronos - a timer utility for Erlang.
+# kairos - a timer utility for Erlang.

+The library formerly known as chronos - renamed to allow upload to `hex.pm`.

 Erlang comes with some good utilities for timers, but there are some shortcomings that might become an issue for you as they did for me.

-chronos tries to hide the book keeping from the user in a way that will be very familiar to those who have tried to implement protocols from the telecommunications realm.
+kairos tries to hide the book keeping from the user in a way that will be very familiar to those who have tried to implement protocols from the telecommunications realm.

-In addition to the abstraction the chronos distribution also shows how to design the APIs of your code in such a way that it makes it easier to test the code.
+In addition to the abstraction the kairos distribution also shows how to design the APIs of your code in such a way that it makes it easier to test the code.
 This part requires the use of the meck application by Adam Lindberg or some serious manual hacking...
 I am going to show the meck way of doing it.
 See the `ping_test` module in the `examples` directory.

-Abstracting time as it is suggested (with or with chronos) will give you a design where you can test how timers work very fast.
-You can trust things will work in real life since chronos comes with a test suite that shows that it does what you would expect.
+Abstracting time as it is suggested (with or with kairos) will give you a design where you can test how timers work very fast.
+You can trust things will work in real life since kairos comes with a test suite that shows that it does what you would expect.
 The burden on you is then to write a test that shows that your component works as it should for a sequence of events where some of them happens to be timers expiring.
 And you do not have to wait for the timers to expire since time has been abstracted.

-Below the description of how to use chronos there is a brief overview of what the existing timer solutions has to offer so you can make an informed choice about which timer solution fits your problem the best.
+Below the description of how to use kairos there is a brief overview of what the existing timer solutions has to offer so you can make an informed choice about which timer solution fits your problem the best.

-# The chronos approach to timers
+# The kairos approach to timers

-The design of chronos was influenced by the problems with the existing timer solutions and shaped by the needs when implementing telecom protocols, which uses timers extensively.
+The design of kairos was influenced by the problems with the existing timer solutions and shaped by the needs when implementing telecom protocols, which uses timers extensively.

 ## Timer servers

-Instead of having a single global timer server chronos allows you to create as many or as few timer serves as you see fit.
+Instead of having a single global timer server kairos allows you to create as many or as few timer serves as you see fit.

     start_link(ServerName)